Oliver Kamm

-Oliver Kamm (born 1963) is a British journalist and writer who is a leader writer and columnist for The Times.
+Oliver Kamm (born 1963) is a British journalist and writer who was a leader writer and columnist for The Times.

 Early life and career

 Kamm is the son of translator Anthea Bell and publisher Antony Kamm.
 Kamm is the grandson of Adrian Bell and nephew of Martin Bell.
-While his mother was not Jewish, he lost family members on his father's side in The Holocaust.
+Although his mother was not Jewish, he lost family members on his father's side in the Holocaust.
 He studied at New College, Oxford He began his career at the Bank of England and worked in the securities industry and investment banking.

 Career

 Kamm joined the Times staff in 2008.
 He has also contributed to The Jewish Chronicle, Prospect magazine, and The Guardian.